Portraits of Delusion

-Portraits of Delusion is an upcoming South Korean television series based on the eponymous webtoon series by Hongjacga, directed by Han Jae-rim, and starring Bae Suzy and Kim Seon-ho.
-It is produced by Showbox and Magnum Nine, and scheduled for release on Disney+ in the second half of 2026.
+Portraits of Delusion is an upcoming South Korean television series based on the eponymous graphic novel by Hongjacga, directed by Han Jae-rim, and starring Bae Suzy and Kim Seon-ho.
+It is co-produced by Showbox and Magnum Nine, and scheduled for release on Disney+ in the second half of 2026.

 Premise

-Set in 1935 Gyeongseong, the story follows struggling artist Yun Yi-ho, who is commissioned by the reclusive elderly Madam Song Jeong-hwa to create a portrait.
+Set in 1935 Gyeongseong, the story follows struggling artist Yun I-ho, who is commissioned by the reclusive elderly Madam Song Jeong-hwa to create a portrait.
 In a rare moment, she allows him to see her, revealing a young woman before him.
 However, she requests that he paint an elderly version of herself.
 Hidden among the previous artist's paint tubes is a troubling letter.
-Yun Yi-ho discovers that no artist has left Madam Song Jeong-hwa's home alive or in a sound state of mind.
+Yun I-ho discovers that no artist has left Madam Song Jeong-hwa's home alive or in a sound state of mind.
 The mystery deepens as he contemplates what she is concealing and the potential consequences of completing the portrait.